 No. Services are provided to students while they are at school at no cost to the parent/legal guardian.

 No. The CCSD Medicaid School Health Services program does not impact a family’s Medicaid services, funds, or limits in any way.
 Please see Nevada Medicaid Web Announcement 3193 for additional information.

 Yes.
 CCSD may not do the following:

 Clark County School District has been participating in the Nevada Medicaid School Health Services program since 1996.
 The state has expanded School Health Services to include more reimbursable services.
 You can help by:

 The annual notification regarding CCSD’s Medicaid School Health Services program is used to inform parents/legal guardians about the program, what information is shared, and that they have the right to withdraw their consent to disclose their child’s personally identifiable information to Nevada’s Medicaid agency and its affiliates at any time.
 It is available at backtoschool.ccsd.net.

-The Consent for Release of Information and Medicaid Reimbursement consent form is located in the Parent Portal of Infinite Campus.
+The Consent for Release of Information and Medicaid Reimbursement consent form is located in Campus Parent.

-Please refer to the following guidance document: Medicaid Consent in the Parent Portal of Infinite Campus.pdf
+Please refer to the following guidance document: Completing Consent for Release of Information for Medicaid in Campus Parent.pdf

 If you need information or assistance with the Consent for Release of Information and Medicaid Reimbursement form, please contact the CCSD Medicaid School Health Services Helpdesk at (702) 799-2899 or email SHS-MedicaidHD@nv.ccsd.net.